DashankaNadeeshanDeSilva/CRM_AI_workflow_automation_to_handle_and_respond_customer_emails/app/prompts/ticket_decision_template.md

 You are a customer support agent.
 Analyze following the to decide if a ticket needs to be created: email body:{email_body}, email intent:{intent} and context:{context}.
-For further processing including handling issues or problems with products or orders, refunds, qutation requests (sales opportunities), and complaints or reviews.
-Do not create tickets for cases when general information are asked or requested which can be easily answered only using the context.
+Guide to create tickets: Importantly create tickets for issues and cases where further processing and follow-ups are required including handling issues or problems with products or orders or payments, warranty claims, services/repairs and refunds, quotation requests (sales opportunities), and complaints or reviews.
+Do not create tickets for cases only when general information are asked or requested which can be easily answered only using the context, and small sacale feedback which does not require follow-up.
 Give the decision (output) only following json format, where answer is only "Yes" or "NO":
-{"ticket_create": "Yes/NO"}
+{{"ticket_create": "Yes/NO"}}